ACMStanley/blog/_posts/2023-04-05-async-iterator-assumptions.md

 }
 ~~~

 The pseudocode above shows a generator that opens a data pipeline, and transforms each datum that comes through the pipeline into a string.
 The `finally` block defines the cleanup, which closes the pipeline.
 The intended use is that once we are done with this transformer, we call `return()`, signalling it to close the pipeline.

 The happy path to this example is that data is coming through quickly and consistently; after calling `return()` the next time some data comes through, the pipeline will be closed.
 But what about in the case where `return()` is called, and no data comes for another hour? or no data ever comes through again? the pipeline will remain open indefinitely.
 Depending on the application, this could be a one way ticket to memory leak town; population: you.

 ## Conclusion

 To sum it up, as is with all async logic, working with async iterators and generators in JavaScript can be tricky.
 If you assume things about their behavior, it can cause some weird and unwanted results.
 Get yourself a little guinea pig like me, or practice some toy examples in a non critical environment.
-But at the end of the day, sometimes you just need to make some good, old-fasioned engineering mistakes to learn some good, old fashioned lessons.
+But at the end of the day, sometimes you just need to make some good, old-fasioned engineering mistakes to learn some good, old fashioned engineering lessons.